-Before you start playing it is pretty obvious that you need a harmonica and typically what you need if you play blues is a diatonic harmonica.
+Before you start playing it is pretty obvious that you need a harmonica.
+Typically what you need if you play blues is a diatonic harmonica.
 This is the 10-hole version that is quite common in blues, rock and among troubadoures.
 Some people think this instrument is a toy but nothing could be further from the truth.
 Diatonic harmonicas from serious brands are serious instruments but suprisingly cheap compared to other instruments.
 There are a few things you need to know before shopping around for your harp.
 This article aims to give you a good start.
+For full disclosure, the links in the article are affiliate links and I get a comission if you choose to buy through these links, thank you for your support.

 First of some basic stuff, what you are looking for is a Richter tuned, major diatonic harmonica.
 Most often you can leave out the “Richter tuned” part when you search for a harp but you want to be sure it is a major diatonic.
 Most diatonics are major diatonic.
 Some brands offer other version such as melodic minor and harmonic minor variants.
 These are more suitable for playing folk music and melodies than blues.